pinout-xyz/Pinout.xyz/src/en/overlay/letstrust-tpm.md

   26:
     mode: spi
 -->
-#LetsTrust-TPM
+# LetsTrust-TPM

 LetsTrust-TPM is a TPM2.0 daughter board for the Raspberry Pi platform based on an Infineon SLB9670 chip.

 It is compatible with all Raspberry Pi models and probably the smallest available addon board on the market.

-The TPM can be used e.g. as a secure keystore or as an hwrng.
+The TPM can be used e.g. as a secure keystore or as an hardware random number generator.

 In order to use it your kernel must have the following options enabled:
 ```kernelconfig